How to Trade Oil Classic Bullish Divergence and Bearish Divergence

 Crude Oil Classic Bullish Divergence

-Classic bullish divergence setup occurs when crude crude crude oil price is forming lower lows ( LL ), but the oscillator is making higher lows (HL).
-The example shown and illustrated below shows a picture of this crude oil trading setup.
+Classic bullish divergence setup forms when crude oil price is forming lower lows ( LL ), but the oscillator is making higher lows (HL).
+The example shown and illustrated below shows a picture of this crude trading setup.

 Oil Classic Bullish Divergence